pkaferle/databricks-versioning/README.md

 ### databricks-versioning
-Support material for the article "Databricks: Data and code versioning with Delta Lake and MLflow"
+Support material for the articles "Importing data to Databricks: external tables et Delta Lake" and "Experiment tracking on Databricks Community Edition with MLflow"